 The counseling staff offers a two-credit career development class, HDS 110, Career Decision Making.
+This course is very helpful for clarifying important decisions about career planning.

 Registrar's Office

 The Registrar's Office provides registration services to students for traditional and continuing education programs.
 Registration occurs at various times throughout the year and is available by telephone, mail and in person.
 Current semester schedules contain appropriate registration information.